agentsmesh lint

 Add lint to your CI pipeline alongside check:

-- name: Lint AgentsMesh config run: npx agentsmesh lint
+- name: Lint AgentsMesh config run: agentsmesh lint